swiftlang/swift-package-manager/Documentation/Development.md

 ## Using a trunk snapshot

 1. [Download](https://swift.org/download/#snapshots) and install the latest Trunk Development snapshot.
-2. Run the following command depending on your platform.
+2. Run the following commands depending on your platform.

 	### macOS
 	```sh